 As such, the most important aspect to the organizational design is that these three be top level, and one should not be buried within another.

 So, reporting to the CEO/COO of a small or medium sized company, or each business unit GM of a large company:

 – Marketing contains functions including corporate marketing, marketing communications, field marketing, and product marketing.

-- Product Development contains architecture, engineering, QA, release management, site operations (for SaaS companies), and project management
+– Engineering contains architecture, engineering, QA, release management, devops, and delivery management.

-- Notice that IT (the technical team that supports employees) is intentionally distinct from the product development organization.
+– Notice that IT (the technical team that supports employees) is intentionally distinct from the engineering organization.
 This is the topic of a future article, but for now let me say that the demands on these two groups are inherently different, and that it’s important to treat each appropriately.
-In terms of titles, normally the CIO runs the IT organization, and the CTO/VP Product Development/VP Engineering runs the product development organization.
+In terms of titles, normally the CIO runs the IT organization, and the CTO/VP Engineering runs the product development organization.

-- Sometimes product marketing is part of the product management organization.
+– Sometimes product marketing is part of the product management organization.
 This is not a big problem, and there are some advantages to that, but I prefer when it’s part of marketing as this helps to reinforce role definition and make sure there’s no confusion between product management and product marketing.
-To be clear though, even if product management and product marketing are part of the same organization, the roles should not be combined.
+To be clear though, even if product management and product marketing are part of the same organization, the roles are different.

 – Startups are a bit of a special case in that they are typically small enough that the organizational structure is minor compared to the personalities and individual skill sets involved.
 But remember that if things do go well, you’ll grow fast, and you’ll want to put an effective organization in place sooner rather than later.